When your teen is struggling, and they won’t say why.

 I remember what it felt like to be young, with so many things going on inside of me and no adult who understood me.

 That’s why I do this work.
-I spent over a decade working with students from infants to high schoolers before becoming a therapist, and I’ve learned that teens don’t need someone to tell them what to do, they need someone who relates.
+I spent over a decade working as an educator, with students from infants to high schoolers before becoming a therapist, and I’ve learned that teens don’t need someone to tell them what to do, they need someone who relates.

 How we’ll work together